 - for Private Sector - a Work Permit issued by the General Department of Immigration Affairs in Kuwait.
 (If a spouse or family members are accompanying the applicant, a Work permit, No Objection Certificate or Letter of Appointment must indicate that.)

 - Visa fee $75.00 (for U.S. citizens) along with $25.00 for the authentication of the Police Clearance.
 Cash, money order or company check should pay fees.
 PERSONAL CHECKS ARE NOT ACCEPTED.

 Please note: Passports sent by mail should include a stamped, self-addressed return envelope.

 Salaries range from KD 25 per month for cleaners from the Far East to more than KD 3.000 per month for western professionals.
 At both extremes, the employer usually provides accommodation.
-However, on average expatriate earn about KD 105 per month with a few benefits.
+However, on average expatriates earn about KD 105 per month with a few benefits.

 - Accommodation: An employer may provide a villa or flat, or give a rent allowance, which may or may not be adequate.
 Check if it includes utilities like water, power etc.

 - Car: Employer may provide a company car.
 Nevertheless, often a car allowance is given instead.
 Check that it is adequate to cover the running costs.
-Some companies provide employees with a loan to buy a car or will act as guarantor to a finance company.
+Some companies provide employees with a loan to buy a car or will act as a guarantor to a finance company.